malokaff/EW-demo-docker/README.md

 - sudo docker network connect bridge frontend1
 - sudo docker network connect bridge frontend2

-# optional : add portainer and psm-updater
+# optional : add portainer and psm-updater (need to be started before docker-compose-auto above)
 It’s possible to automate the creation of ip collection when a docker is created using psm-updater (created by Francois Prowse)
 Psm-updater is triggered by portainer when docker is created and removed More information of psm-updater here: